Alfie728/mid-century-electron/Design.md

 ### Current State

-Basic action capture is implemented in the main process (click, keypress, scroll start/end, mouseover start/end) and forwarded to the renderer via IPC.
+Basic action capture is implemented in the main process (click, keypress, scroll start/end, drag start/end, mouseover start/end) and forwarded to the renderer via IPC.

 ### Planned Implementation

-1. Add a session-level clock baseline so all actions include `relativeTimeMs` and reuse that zero-point for screenshot sequencing.

-2. Implement global input listener with full ActionType coverage:
-   - `click` (with button, clickCount, coords)
-   - `scroll_start` / `scroll_end` (debounced)
-   - `drag_start` / `drag_end`
-   - `keypress` (with key, code, modifiers, keyCodes[])
-   - `mouseover_start` / `mouseover_end` (if feasible with system-wide capture)
-   - `input` (typed text with PII filtering)

-3. Capture pointer data as top-level coords normalized to screen.

-4. Capture input values with PII filtering (skip password fields, email, tel, CC patterns).
+1. Add text input markers (`input`) with PII filtering (skip password fields, email, tel, CC patterns).

-5. Attach `screenshotRef` per action (prefer the "during" frame) and align filenames/IDs to relative timestamps.
+2. Attach `screenshotRef` per action (prefer the "during" frame) and align filenames/IDs to relative timestamps.

-6. Forward all actions from main to renderer via IPC for screenshot capture coordination.
+3. Add `streamTimestamp` alignment so actions can be correlated precisely with screenshots and video chunks.